At the Dominican Border, a Health System Overwhelmed by Deportations

 A critical situation for deported people

 The situation is extremely critical,” Bertina explains, as she treats people suffering from injuries, exhaustion, and trauma.
-One day, it may be a father arriving with four children, including an infant, with nothing left.
-Another day, a pregnant woman whose C-section wound tore open and became infected during the journey.
-Others suffer from chronic illnesses whose treatment was suddenly stopped during detention.
+One day, she may be caring for a father and his four children, including an infant, who has nothing left.
+Another day, she may see pregnant woman whose C-section wound tore open and became infected during her journey.
+Other patients suffer from chronic illnesses whose treatments were suddenly stopped during detention.

 Children are among the most vulnerable.
-Some arrive torn away from their parents, without identification, and unable to speak Creole.
+Some arrive after being separated from their parents, without identification, and unable to speak Creole.
 Others show signs of severe malnutrition.

-The young Haitian nurse assesses, refers, and treats.
+The young Haitian nurse is the first point of contact for patients.
 “I provide first aid.
 Those in critical condition are referred to the Anse-à-Pitres Hospital Center (CHAAP), just a few meters from the border,” she explains.

 Treating bodies, helping with trauma

-Working alongside her since January 2026, Jean-Edens organizes support groups.
-ALIMA’s psychologist creates a space where emotions can be expressed freely.
-He then identifies those needing further follow-up care.
+Working alongside Bertina since January 2026, Jean-Edens organizes support groups.
+ALIMA’s psychologist creates a space where emotions can be expressed freely ,then identifies those in need of follow-up care.
 “Having a psychologist to talk to, to express their feelings, helps them regain some emotional stability, without judgment or discrimination,” he explains.

 The accounts he hears bear witness to extreme violence: “rape, sexual assault, people suffering from depression and anxiety because of their situation,” he adds.